 The season four introduction of angels into the series, a decision that greatly altered the focus and mytharc of the show, and resulted in the character of Sam Winchester not saving his brother from Hell, has led a small, but vocal group of fans to disavow developments beyond the third season finale.

 Likewise, a growing portion of the fanbase considers the fifth season finale to be the show's true ending (as Eric Kripke originally intended) and the sixth and seventh seasons to never have happened.
-Interestingly, in this case Canon Discontinuity is mentioned in-series and actually presented as semi-plausible.
-Early in Season 7, Lucifer, or at least Sam's hallucinations of him, claims that what's happened since Sam got out of Hell is all an elaborate Mind Screw designed to psychologically torture him (andpossiblythe viewers).
-So, the possibility is there if the fanbase really wants it to be even though it leaves one of the leads to eternal damnation and suffering and the other characters' fates as ambiguous, at best.
+Interestingly, this is explicitly mentioned in-series as being possible — Hallucifer claims that everything that's happened since is a drawn-out Mind Screw and Sam is still in the cage with him.

-Most fans of That '70s Show will testify that the 8th season did not happen.
-Eric never went to Africa, Hyde never married a stripper or grew a porn 'stache, and Randy never joined the gang in Point Place.
-Oh, and Jackie definitely never dated Fez.
+Most fans of That '70s Show will testify that the 8th season didn't happen.
+Eric never went to Africa, Hyde never married a stripper or grew a porn 'stache, Randy never joined the gang in Point Place, and Jackie definitely never dated Fez.